Engee documentation

 Yes

-# Magnetization inductance magnetic flux — initial magnetic flux of the magnetising inductance
+# Magnetization inductance magnetic flux — the initial magnetic flux of the magnetization inductance

 Details

-The value of the magnetic flux at zero time.
+The value of the magnetic flux at time zero.

 Dependencies

-This parameter is only used when selecting a value of Magnetic flux for the parameters Specify magnetization inductance state by.
+This parameter is used only when selecting a value.
+Magnetic flux for the parameter Specify magnetization inductance state by.

 Units